isaacsong1/Blind75/CtCI/TheInterviewProcess.md

 How questions are selected:
 - Some companies focus on algoithms (often with some system design worked in) and othewrs really like knowledge-based questions

+Evaluation process:
+- Interviewers assess you relative to other candidates on that same question by the same interviewer
+- Your interviewer develops a feel  for your performance by comparing you to other people.
+This is relative to ALL the candidates that the interviewer has asked the question to
+- For this reason, getting ah ard question is not a bad thing.
+When it is harder for you, it is harder for everyone